 At the beginning of the 19th century, the Frenchman Emmanuel Courvoisier, who came from the Jura region, began as a wine trader in Paris.
 Together with a partner, one of the largest wine and spirits stores in France was built, which in 1811 was even Kaiser Napoleon

 (1769-1821) visited.
 Félix-Joseph Courvoisier (the son) and Louis-Jules Gallois then founded the cognac company in Jarnac in 1835.
 Although it was only founded a few years after Napoleon's death, the ex-emperor is said to have taken several barrels with him into exile on the island of Sankt Helena (perhaps a preliminary product).
 During the political unrest in 1848, Félix-Joseph excelled in calming the population and was awarded the title of Knight of the Legion of Honor.
 In 1869 the company became the court supplier to Napoleon III.
 (1808-1873).
 In 1909 the company was sold to the English family Simon.
 The famous “Napoleon” cognac trademark was introduced here with a silhouette of the Corsican on the label.
 This quality for the oldest and the best cognacs

-The highest class "Account 6" is used today by many cognac houses for their best products.
+The highest class "Account 6" is used by many cognac houses for their best products.

 back to the year 1892.
-They are limited with 12,000 bottles each.
+They are limited to 12,000 bottles each.